semrush/intergalactic/website/docs/components/date-picker/date-picker.md

 ![](static/datepicker-timepicker-normal.png)

-And you can show 12-hour or 24-hour format of time for TimePicker, depending on the selected region (e.g., user account settings).
+And you can show 12-hour or 24-hour format of time for TimePicker, depending on the selected region (for example, user account settings).

 ![](static/datepicker-timepicker-12h-24h.png)